ge-high-assurance/VERDICT/tools/README.md

 `https://raw.githubusercontent.com/ge-high-assurance/VERDICT-update-sites/master/verdict-0.8.0`

-5. Select the VERDICT option and then click Next.
+5. Select the VERDICT for OSATE item and then click Next.

 6. Accept the license agreement and click Finish.